MY DEALER: C.H.I. Overhead Doors Find A Pro

 Requires regular maintenance

-Has potential to warp, swell or rot
+Can warp, swell, or rot

-| Fiberglass
+Fiberglass

 Cost: $-$$